status-im/nimbus-eth2/README.md

 ## Documentation

-You can find complete information about running a beacon node and operating as a validator in [The Book](https://status-im.github.io/nim-beacon-chain/).
+You can find the information you need to run a beacon node and operate as a validator in [The Book](https://status-im.github.io/nim-beacon-chain/).

+See [this page](https://status-im.github.io/nim-beacon-chain/medalla.html) for how to become a validator on Medalla.

 ## Related projects